Big Easy Wing supports both its local community and its neighboring communities.

 Soon, we will offer flights on vintage warbirds.
-We are extensively on the lookout for an aircraft to purchase.
 But at present, we have had only a raffle at the WWII Air, Sea, and Land Festival for someone to win a chance to fly in a T-6G Texan.
-We had the drawing on Sunday, October 29.
+We had the drawing on Sunday, October 29, 2018.

 Wouldn’t you like the opportunity to be part of a group of man and women who finds giving life to Vintage warbirds fun and exciting.
 While at the same time learning new skills or using some skills that hasn’t been used recently.

 Soon, we will be working on aircrafts but for now we are busy rebuilding and restoring our hangar.